skyflowapi/skyflow-python/README.md

             "table": str,  # name of table holding the above skyflow_id's "redaction": Skyflow.RedactionType,  # redaction to be applied to retrieved data }
-            (or)
         #To get records using unique column name and values.
         {
             "redaction" : "<REDACTION_TYPE>",
             "table": "<TABLE_NAME>",